hopsoft/bighorn/README.md

 ### KVN

 __KVN__ *(pronounced kevin)* means __Key Value Notation__.
-It's similar to JSON but is more limited in scope.
-It is used to store simple data structures as strings.
+It's similar to JSON but is more limited in scope & can be used to store simple data structures as strings.

 #### Rules